jpic/BambooInvoice/README.markdown

 The purpose of this branch is to experiment bridging of BambooInvoice on OpenGoo, by making the first use the database tables of the latter.

+This is experimental is coded for free.
+It is not extensively tested due to time constraints.
+You **ought** to try the demo before deciding to install this.

 ## B2C Branch

 The concept of the B2C branch is that both OG companies and OG contacts are clients in BI.

 ## Demo

+You **must** try the demo first, and make sure that everything work as expected.

 <table>
     <thead>